Work Requirement Disqualifications

 Failed to meet reporting requirements for UI or Job Service

-See NA Work Requirement Exemptions or CA Jobs Exemptions for work requirement exemption reasons.
+CA Jobs Exemptions for work requirement exemption reasons.

 FAA considers good cause reasons for noncompliance with the work requirements before reducing or stopping benefits.
-When a participant has a good cause reason and provides reasonable verification, FAA does not reduction or stop benefits.
-See Work Requirement Good Cause Reasons for a list of possible good cause reasons.
+When a participant has a good cause reason and provides reasonable verification, FAA does not reduce or stop benefits.
+See

-Work requirement exemptions do not apply to strikers.
-See Striker Eligibility to determine how participation in a strike against a local, state, or federal government employer may affect eligibility for benefits.
+Striker Eligibility to determine how participation in a strike against a local, state, or federal government employer may affect eligibility for benefits.

-Within the 30 calendar days before the date of the most current application for benefits.
+calendar days(g) before the date of the most current application for benefits.

-Any time between the application date and before the eligibility determination is completed.
+●Any time between the application date and before the eligibility determination is completed.

-Any time during a benefit approval period.
+●Any time during a benefit approval period.

 For NA, FAA is required to reduce benefits when an NA participant voluntarily quits, reduces work hours, refuses a job offer, or receives an NA UI-comparable disqualification without good cause.
 One of the following applies:

-When the participant is the NA lead participant, NA benefits stop for the budgetary unit.
-See NA Lead Participant Selection for how the lead participant is selected.
+●When the participant is the NA lead participant, NA benefits stop for the budgetary unit.
+See

-When the participant is not the NA lead participant, benefits stop for that participant.
+●When the participant is not the NA lead participant, benefits stop for that participant.

-See Reasons for Work Requirements Disqualifications for details about what causes a disqualification.
+Reasons for Work Requirements Disqualifications for details about what causes a disqualification.

 Exceptions to the Work Requirement Disqualification